It’s A Wonderful Life

 Finally we got to the point where we were able to get arugula, butterhead lettuce, radishes, bell peppers, onions, olives, cheese, bacon, almonds, sunflower seeds, purple cabbage, and croutons.
 Now we have a salad, where every flavor mixes and mingles with every other flavor.

-When I think of the body of Christ I like to think about a salad bowl.
+That’s kind of like the body of Christ, in a weird sort of way.
 For the body to be whole it has to have all of the different parts and flavors mingled together bring out the beauty and flavor of the other parts.
 Remember in our text Paul said: a body is one whole made up of many different parts, and all the different parts comprise the one body; You belong to this body and your inclusion to this body makes unity possible.

 For us to have real unity we have to have different parts.
 Each part is vital to the body: If the whole body were an eye, it would not be able to hear.
 If the whole body were an ear, it would not be able to smell anything.
 If each part of the body were the same part, there would be no body.
 But as it is, God put the parts in the body as he wanted them.
 He made a place for each one.
 So there are many parts, but only one body